adam248/websocket-hypermedia-lib/README.md

 ### Design Principles

 - **Server-Driven**: Server controls what gets updated and when
-- **Progressive Enhancement**: Works without JavaScript, enhances with real-time features
+- **Progressive Enhancement**: Can be built on traditional HTML foundations, enhanced with real-time features
 - **Declarative**: HTML describes the desired state
 - **Extensible**: New actions can be added server-side without client changes
 - **Simple**: Easy to understand and implement